-If audio is your main goal then HomePod is by far the winner out of these three deices, though you could consider Google's Home Max.
-It's also by far the most expensive (you could buy three Amazon Echo devices and an Echo Dot instead).
+If audio is your goal, then HomePod is clearly the winner out of these three devices, though you could consider Google's Home Max.
+It's also the most expensive (you could buy three Echo devices and an Echo Dot instead).

-Visually speaking, Echo went from being the least attractive of the three, to offering a good selection of finishes.
-Plus, Alexa casts the widest net in terms of compatibility, with more abilities, devices and apps than its two competitors straight out of the box.
+Visually speaking, Echo went from being the least attractive, to offering a good selection of finishes.
+Plus, Alexa casts the widest net in terms of compatibility, with more abilities, devices, and apps than competitors.

-Time will be a big player, however, as Google Home already has some great partnerships, plus a more conversational approach to queries from Assistant that, potentially, could see it the winner in terms of being a helpful assistant.
+Time will be a big player, however, as Google Home already has some great partnerships, plus a more conversational approach to queries from Assistant that could see it the winner in terms of being helpful.

 Right now, however, that crown goes to Alexa.
 And we'll have to wait and see how well Siri functions with HomePod.

 - Check out our Google Home vs Google Home Mini vs Google Home Max guide